w3c/wcag3/guidelines/groups/layout/user-orientation/location-within-product-review.md

 [Title, role, or organization] asserts that:

-* We have reviewed conventions for presenting current location within the :term[conformace scope].
+* We have reviewed conventions for presenting current location within the :term[conformance scope].
-* The presentation of current location within the :term[conformace scope] uses appropriate visually and programmatically patterns.
+* The presentation of current location within the :term[conformance scope] uses appropriate visually and programmatically patterns.

 :::note
 It is often helpful for users to understand where within a digital product they are.
 There are many ways to achieve this, for example, a breadcrumb.
 Ideally this is consistently presented throughout the conformance scope but for some pages/views it may make less sense to include.
 For example, including a breadcrumb trail on the homepage or on pages that sit outside the hierarchy, for example a shopping cart.